|

 In May 1989, simplified bi-directional signalling (SIMBIDS) was introduced between Thingley Junction and North Somerset Junction, in the Bristol signal box area.
 Wrong-direction automatic signals were prefixed MD on the Up Main line (Down direction) and MU on the Down Main line (Up direction), therefore corresponding with the prefix codes of the normal-direction automatic signals on the adjacent line but with the letters transposed.

-On the Central and South Western Divisions, distant signals were identified by an additional prefix letter R or D before the usual prefix code.
-For example, DWFQ7 was the distant signal in rear of stop signal number WFQ7, and RWA403 was the distant signal in rear of automatic signal number WA403.
+On the South Eastern Division, distant signals were identified by the suffix R. On the Central and South Western Divisions, distant signals were identified by an additional prefix letter R or D before the usual prefix code.
+For example, DWFQ7 was the distant signal on approach to stop signal number WFQ7, and RWA403 was the distant signal on approach to automatic signal number WA403.
 Inner and outer distants were prefixed D1 and D2, respectively.
+Banner repeater signals were identified by the suffix R.

 Victoria Signalling Centre had two control panels, each controlling a large area.
-The second letter of the prefix code identified the panel concerned, i.e. VC for the Central panel and VS for the South Eastern panel.
+The second letter of the prefix code signified the panel concerned, i.e. VC for the Central panel and VS for the South Eastern panel.

 On certain schemes (e.g. Three Bridges, 1983), the suffix X denoted a wrong-direction signal on a bi-directional line, e.g. T367X.
 The X preceded any other suffix letters denoting distant signals, e.g. AD168XR and T423XRR.

-Fig. 2: Distant signal with 'delta' plate.
+Fig. 2: Distant signal with 'delta' plate. |

 In the 1970s, the British Railways Board specified a common set of principles with the objective of standardising signal numbering across all the regions.